-- Must pass the NBRC Comprehensive TMC SAE Exam with a score of 65% or (92 correct answers out of 140) OR the CSE SAE exam with 73% to pass the course, and to exit the Respiratory Care Program. - 2.
+- Must pass the NBRC Comprehensive TMC SAE Exam with a score of 65% or (92 correct answers out of 140) OR the CSE SAE exam with 73% to pass the course, and to exit the Respiratory Care Program.
+You have a total of 3 chances. - 2.
 Attend the Respiratory Care Exam Review Seminar - 3.
 Homework assignments - 4.
 Quizzes over required reading assignment - 5.
 Lindsey Jones practice exams - 6.
 NBRC practice exams - 7.
 Clinical simulations from Heuer, Persing, and Lindsey Jones